trivago/gollum/docs/src/gen/filter/any.rst

 Any
 ===

-This filter is a "OR" filter combination.
-If one of the set sub-filters will accept the message, this filter also accept the message and continue.
+This plugin takes a list of filters and applies each of them to incoming messages until a an accepting filter is found.
+If any of the listed filters accept the message, it is passed through, otherwise, the message is dropper.